Back to Blog

 Bottom line: The aviation e-learning market is growing rapidly, with 73% of European flight schools planning LMS adoption or upgrades by 2027.
 The right LMS saves instructor time, improves student pass rates, and positions your flight school for growth.
 Start with a free trial to test the platform with real students before committing to an annual contract.

-What is the best free aviation LMS for a small flight school?
+What is the best LMS for aviation training and compliance?

-Can I use Mezami for ATPL ground school training?
+Can I use Moodle for flight school ground training?

-Does Mezami comply with EASA Part-FCL requirements for distance learning?
+Does Mezami comply with EASA Part-FCL distance learning requirements?

-Mezami provides the tools to deliver EASA Part-FCL compliant theoretical training: structured syllabi, timed examinations, progress tracking, and completion certificates.
-However, the ATO or DTO is responsible for ensuring their overall training program meets national aviation authority requirements.
+Mezami provides the tools to deliver EASA Part-FCL compliant theoretical training: structured syllabi mapped to Learning Objectives, timed examinations replicating real exam conditions, granular progress tracking, and completion certificates.
+However, the ATO or DTO bears responsibility for ensuring their overall training program meets national aviation authority requirements.
 Mezami is a technology platform, not an approved training organization.
-We recommend consulting your national authority (e.g., DGAC, CAA, LBA) regarding specific distance learning approval requirements.
+We recommend consulting your national authority (DGAC, CAA, LBA, or equivalent) regarding specific distance learning approval.

 Ready to modernize your flight school training?

-Try Mezami free with interactive instrument simulators, EASA-aligned question banks, and an integrated digital pilot logbook.
+Try mezamii.com free with interactive instrument simulators, EASA-aligned question banks, and an integrated digital pilot logbook.
 No credit card required.
 Launch your first course in under an hour.

 Start Free Aviation LMS Trial